makrai/notes/galassi1902-attention-overview.md

   corresponding document categorizations
 * Long+ [118], a model is preliminarily trained on eye-tracking data sets to estimate the reading time of words.
-Then, the reading time predicted by the model is used as an energy score in a neural model for sentiment analysis.
+Then, the reading time predicted by the model is used as an energy score in a neural model for sentiment analysis

 ### 2 Auxiliary Training

-* attention learning as an auxiliary task, jointly with the main task.
-This
+* attention learning as an auxiliary task, jointly with the main task
 * good results in many scenarios, including machine translation [30], [35], visual question answering [137], and domain classification for NLU [138]
 * attention can be trained in a multitask setting
-  * For example, since the linguistic information is useful for semantic role labeling, represent the syntactic structure of a sentence.
+  * For example, since the linguistic information is useful for semantic role labeling, represent the syntactic structure of a sentence
   * in LISA [97], a multilayer multiheaded architecture for SRL, one of the attention heads is trained to perform dependence parsing as an auxiliary